-By default, Unicorn LMS provides a standard login feature enabling Users to login to the LMS using a username and password.
+By default, the LMS provides a standard login feature enabling Users to log in using a username and password.

-Usernames are unique to the Unicorn LMS client installation and can be alphanumeric or an email address.
+Usernames are unique to the LMS client installation and can be alphanumeric or an email address.

 Passwords are stored as a secure one-way salted hash so that they cannot be retrieved.

 Password rules are configurable to include minimum length, number of alphanumeric characters, number of login attempts and ability to define a regular expression to set specific format rules.

 The advantage of this access option is that no specific configuration is required to log into the LMS.
 A disadvantage is that the User’s password is unique to the LMS and has to be managed separately by the User.